ta-web-mad/lab-mongoose-movies/README.md

    - Add `<input>` tags inside the form for each attirbute of the celebrity.
      - Bonus: When you render the edit form, make sure each of the input fields is pre-filled with the current value of the attribute for that celebrity
    - Add a `<button>` tag inside the form so that the user can submit the form once they are done editing.
-5. Locate the `/celebrities/:id` POST route in the `routes/celebrities.js` file.
+5. Create the `/celebrities/:id` POST route in the `routes/celebrities.js` file.
 6. In that route's callback:
    - Create an object with keys for each attribute of a celebrity (celebrity has 3 attributes.
 What were they again?
 Look back and review if you forgot.)
    - Values for those keys should come from the form submission (`req.body`).